Chester-Booth/micro/README.md

 ## Fork Notes

-This fork just tracks upstresm Micro and adds some prompt-specific find bindings for my local workflow.
+This fork just tracks upstresm Micro and adds some prompt-specific find bindings for my workflow.
 The command bar can bind keys only for the `Find` prompt, allowing `Down` and `Enter` to move to the next match and `Up` to move to the previous match without changing other command prompts.

 The find prompt also shows the selected match count as `Find (x/y):`, while all matches can remain highlighted via `hlsearch`.